 Which US Presidents Decided It Was Best To Stay Off The Course?

-After looking at the many golfing presidents, there were still several presidents who chose not to play for varying reasons.
-FDR was a great college player and then could not play after contracting polio.
-Richard Nixon learned how to play while working as the Vice President under Eisenhower, but he struggled socially on the golf course.
-It seemed too much pressure for him to focus on golf and politics at the same time.
+After looking at the many golfing presidents, several still chose not to play for varying reasons.
+FDR was a great college player who could not play after contracting polio.
+Richard Nixon learned how to play while working as the Vice President under Eisenhower but struggled socially on the golf course.
+It seemed too much pressure for him to focus on golf and politics simultaneously.

 Ronald Reagan was never a big golfer.
 It just wasn’t his thing, but he gladly took an invitation to play at Augusta National.
 Famously, during his round at Augusta, a man crashed through the gates, took hostages, and insisted that he needed to speak with Reagan.
 Perhaps Reagan was correct in wanting to stay away from the game of golf.